rubennaatje/sportscarstrategist/docs/test.md

 Very basically said anything racing will work but the focus is on endurance sportscar racing.
 The default rules will be based on that too.

-Goal for 1.0 is to have simple rules that sort are fit for a generic sportscar race from the 90s till modern times, minimum driver time.
-Stretch goal for that is to have different rules that you can set up per race like pitstop times, max stint length, tyre usage, etc.
+Goal for 1.0 is to have simple rules that sort are fit for a generic sportscar race from the 90s till modern times.
+Stretch goal for that is to have different rules that you can set up per race like pitstop rules, max stint length, tyre usage, etc.

 So you have to manage a lot of stints, driver swaps, tyres.
 One important aspect of endurance racing is damage, slight damage costing you a bit per lap, do you come in to get it fixed?